-He had hairline fractures throughout his feet and told us what he had done that weekend.
+He had hairline fractures throughout both feet and told us what he did that weekend.

 From the comfort of my chair, I recalled the extent of my running achievements: 6.2 miles in the Peachtree Road Race in Atlanta after graduating high school.

 Therefore, when he said he ran the Rocky Raccoon 100 in south Texas, it made an impression.
 Or maybe it was the broken feet and air boots.